1

 清明風居東南維,主風吹萬物而西之。 [至於]軫。 軫者,言萬物益大而軫軫然。 西至於翼。 翼者,言萬物皆有羽翼也。 四月也,律中中呂。 中呂者,言萬物盡旅而西行也。 其於十二子為巳。 巳者,言陽氣之已盡也。 西至于七星。 七星者,陽數成於七,故曰七星。 西至于張。 張者,言萬物皆張也。 西至于注。 注者,言萬物之始衰,陽氣下注,故曰注。 五月也,律中蕤賓。 蕤賓者,言陰氣幼少,故曰蕤; 痿陽不用事,故曰賓。

-The Qingming Wind dwells in the southeast corner; it governs the wind blowing the ten thousand things and sending them west.
+The Qingming Wind dwells in the southeast corner; it governs the wind that blows the ten thousand things west.
 It reaches Zhen.
-Zhen speaks of the ten thousand things becoming increasingly large with a Zhen Zhen appearance.
-It goes west until Yi.
-Yi speaks of the ten thousand things all having feather wings.
-The fourth month: the pitchpipe in the middle is Zhong Lü.
-Zhong Lü speaks of the ten thousand things all grouping and going west.
+Zhen refers to the ten thousand things becoming increasingly large and full.
+It goes west to Yi.
+Yi refers to the ten thousand things all having feathered wings.
+The fourth month: the pitch-pipe in the middle is Zhonglü.
+Zhonglü refers to the ten thousand things all gathering and going west.
 Among the twelve branches, it is Si.
-Si speaks of the yang qi being already exhausted.
-It goes west until Seven Stars.
-Seven Stars means the yang number completes at seven.
-Therefore it is called Seven Stars.
-It goes west until Zhang.
-Zhang speaks of the ten thousand things all stretching.
-It goes west until Zhu.
-Zhu speaks of the ten thousand things beginning to decline; the yang qi pours down.
-Therefore it is called Zhu.
-The fifth month: the pitchpipe in the middle is Rui Bin.
-Rui Bin speaks of the yin qi being young and few.
-Therefore it is called Rui.
-The withered yang does not use affairs.
-Therefore it is called Bin.
+Si refers to the yang qi being already exhausted.
+It goes west to Seven Stars.
+Seven Stars means the yang number is completed in seven.
+Therefore, it is called Seven Stars.
+It goes west to Zhang.
+Zhang refers to the ten thousand things all stretching outward.
+It goes west to Zhu.
+Zhu refers to the ten thousand things beginning to decline; the yang qi pours downward.
+Therefore, it is called Zhu.
+The fifth month: the pitch-pipe in the middle is Ruibin.
+Ruibin refers to the yin qi being young and few.
+Therefore, it is called Rui.
+The withered yang does not act.
+Therefore, it is called Bin.

 17